pedroabestard/Expense-Tracking-System/README.md

 # Expense Management System

-This project is an expense management system that consists of a Streamlit frontend application and a FastAPI backend server.
+A simple yet powerful expense management system featuring a Streamlit frontend and a FastAPI backend.
+Track your expenses efficiently with interactive analytics and a user-friendly interface.

 ## Project Structure

-- **frontend/**: Contains the Streamlit application code.
+- **frontend/**: Streamlit application code for the user interface.
-- **backend/**: Contains the FastAPI backend server code.
+- **backend/**: FastAPI backend server code powering the API.
-- **tests/**: Contains the test cases for both frontend and backend.
+- **tests/**: Automated test cases for frontend and backend components.
-- **requirements.txt**: Lists the required Python packages.
+- **requirements.txt**: Python dependencies for the project.
-- **README.md**: Provides an overview and instructions for the project.
+- **README.md**: Project overview and setup instructions.

+## Features
+- Add, update, and delete expense records
+- Filter and analyze expenses by category and payment method.
+- Monthly trend visualizations and detailed breakdowns.
+- Responsive UI with interactive charts powered by Streamlit.

 ## Setup Instructions